askui/askui/docs/docs/general/07-Troubleshooting/cannot_find_element_error.md

 # Cannot Find Element Error

-If you see this error message when you run askui you have a few different options you can try to resolve it.
+If you see this error message when you run AskUI you have a few different options you can try to resolve it.
 We will go over all of them on this page:

 ```bash
 # Executed instruction: